Ninove: City politics

-2001-2007
+2001–2007

 CD&V and N-VA had allied themselves for the 2000 election, and formed a coalition with the VLD.
 Due to the increase of population, the threshold of 35,000 inhabitants had been passed and Ninove saw an increase from 31 to 33 council members for the communal elections, which were held on Sunday 8 October 2006.

 The municipal elections on 8 October 2006 let the VLD retain its 12 seats, the CD&V win a seat, giving them a total of 8, the Vlaams Belang double its seats, giving them a total of 8, the socialist party PRO Ninove lose a seat, making a total of 4, and the Green Party hold their single seat.
 The coalition between VLD and CD&V was renewed, but without the N-VA.

-2007-2012
+2007–2012

 During the 2 January 2007 elections of the OCMW council, one member of the VLD fraction voted for a candidate of Vlaams Belang, making the VLD lose 1 seat.
 After an investigation led by the local chapter of the VLD, it was announced that the person they suspected to be the culprit was Schepen Mariette De Smet.
 De Smet announced she would leave the VLD, but would remain in the council of the mayor and aldermen as an independent.
 Her colleagues in the council stripped her of all her duties, but after a few months she regained a few of them.
 On 9 January 2008 De Smet, fellow VLD schepen Corijn and another VLD member of the city council announced they were joining LDD, leaving the VLD-CD&V with a brittle one seat majority on the city council.
 The LDD alderman however elected to stay in the majority, making for a brittle coalition.
 On 5 May 2009 a Vlaams Belang councilmember defected to the LDD.
-In 2009 mayor Luc Durant announced he would resign due to health reasons.
+In 2009 mayor Luc Durant announced he would resign for health reasons.
 He was replaced in September by Michel Casteur.
 In 2010 another VB councilmember left the party to become an independent.
 In January 2011 Mariette De Smet announced she would join the Vlaams Belang lead chartel list "Forza Ninove" and left LDD.
 She was then again stripped of her duties by her fellow aldermen.
 On 27 July 2011 De Smet was murdered in a murder-suicide by a friend of her husband.
 She was replaced as alderman by a member of the VLD.
 In 2012 the local LDD disbanded with its members either joining Forza Ninove or N-VA.